 - SVE vector prefetch instructions are guaranteed not to access Device memory. - SVE Non-fault vector load instructions are guaranteed not to access Device memory, and an attempt by any Active element to access Device memory is suppressed and reported in the FFR as described in Synchronous memory faults on page 3-28. - SVE First-fault vector load instructions can access Device memory only for the First active element.
-If that access does not generate a fault, then an attempt by any other Active element to access Device memory is suppressed and reported in the FFR as described in Synchronous memory faults on page 3-28. - Hardware speculation of data accesses performed to a Device memory location is not permitted by the architecture, with the following exceptions: - Explicit reads that are performed by an SVE load instruction are permitted to access bytes that are not explicitly accessed by the instruction, provided that the bytes accessed are in a naturally-aligned 64-byte window that contains at least 1 byte that is explicitly accessed by the instruction. - Explicit reads that are performed by an SVE non-temporal load instruction from memory locations with the Gathering attributes are permitted to access bytes that are not explicitly accessed by the instruction, provided that the bytes accessed are in a naturally-aligned 128-byte window that contains at least 1 byte that is explicitly accessed by the instruction.
+If that access does not generate a fault, then an attempt by any other Active element to access Device memory is suppressed and reported in the FFR as described in Synchronous memory faults on page 3-28. - Hardware speculation of data accesses performed to a Device memory location is not permitted by the architecture, with the following exceptions: - Reads that are performed by an SVE unpredicated load instruction are permitted to access bytes that are not explicitly accessed by the instruction, provided that the bytes accessed are in a naturally-aligned 64-byte window that contains at least 1 byte that is explicitly accessed by the instruction. - Reads that are performed by an SVE predicated load instruction are permitted to access bytes that are not explicitly accessed by an Active element of the instruction, provided that the bytes accessed are in a naturally-aligned 64-byte window that contains at least 1 byte that is explicitly accessed by an Active element of the instruction. - Reads that are performed by an SVE non-temporal load instruction from memory locations with the Gathering attributes are permitted to access bytes that are not explicitly accessed by an Active element of the instruction, provided that the bytes accessed are in a naturally-aligned 128-byte window that contains at least 1 byte that is explicitly accessed by an Active element of the instruction.

-4.6 CONSTRAINED UNPREDICTABLE memory accesses
+4.5 CONSTRAINED UNPREDICTABLE memory accesses

-The sections titled Crossing a page boundary with different memory types or Shareability attributes and Crossing a peripheral boundary with a Device access in the ARM® Architecture Reference Manual, ARMv8-A, for ARMv8-A architecture profile define Constrained unpredictable behaviors associated with memory accesses due to loads and stores.
+The sections titled Crossing a page boundary with different memory types or Shareability attributes and Crossing a peripheral boundary with a Device access in the Arm® Architecture Reference Manual, Armv8-A, for Armv8-A architecture profile define Constrained unpredictable behaviors associated with memory accesses due to loads and stores.
 These behaviors also apply to SVE vector loads and stores as follows:

-- An SVE unpredicated contiguous load or store instruction has the described CONSTRAINED UNPREDICTABLE behaviors if it accesses an address range that crosses a boundary between memory types, Shareability attributes, or peripherals. - An SVE predicated contiguous load or store instruction has the described CONSTRAINED UNPREDICTABLE behaviors only if there are accesses associated with Active elements on both sides of a boundary between different memory types, Shareability attributes, or peripherals. - An SVE predicated non-contiguous gather-load or scatter-store instruction has the described CONSTRAINED UNPREDICTABLE behaviors only if there is a memory access associated with any Active element that crosses a boundary between different memory types, Shareability attributes, or peripherals. - Memory addresses associated with Inactive elements cannot trigger the described CONSTRAINED UNPREDICTABLE behaviors.
+- An SVE unpredicated contiguous load or store instruction has the described CONSTRAINED UNPREDICTABLE behaviors if it accesses an address range that crosses a boundary between memory types, Shareability attributes, or peripherals. - An SVE predicated contiguous load or store instruction has the described CONSTRAINED UNPREDICTABLE behaviors only if there are accesses associated with Active elements on both sides of a boundary between different memory types, Shareability attributes, or peripherals. - An SVE predicated non-contiguous gather-load or scatter-store instruction has the described CONSTRAINED UNPREDICTABLE behaviors only if there is a memory access associated with any Active element that crosses a boundary between different memory types, Shareability attributes, or peripherals. - Memory addresses associated with Inactive elements cannot trigger the described CONSTRAINED UNPREDICTABLE behaviors. - Where the CONSTRAINED UNPREDICTABLE behavior is to generate an Alignment fault then this is handled consistently with the handling of an Alignment fault described in Synchronous memory faults on page 3-28.